 By the end of this training, participants will be able to:

-Build and train convolutional neural networks (CNNs) using TensorFlow.
+- Build and train convolutional neural networks (CNNs) using TensorFlow.

 By the end of this training, participants will be able to:

-Set up and navigate Google Colab for government deep learning projects.
+- Set up and navigate Google Colab for government deep learning projects.

-Understand the foundational principles of neural networks.
+- Understand the fundamentals of neural networks.

-Implement deep learning models using TensorFlow.
+- Implement deep learning models using TensorFlow.

-Train and evaluate deep learning models effectively.
+- Train and evaluate deep learning models.

 By the end of this training, participants will be able to: